LoLi-Lang/LoLi/src/Parser/README.md

 The Tokenizer and Parser defines the syntax of the Language.
 The current syntax definition borrows much ideas from Scheme specifications [R7RS](http://www.scheme-reports.org/) sixth draft.
-The first versions of the language might not implement all the features.
+The first versions of this language might not implement all the features.

 ## Tokenizer

 There are following token types in the language:

+* identifier
+* boolean
+* number
+*

 ### identifier